SYNDCAKE/HashMaster/README.md

 # HashMaster
 a easy to use hash cracker
 can crack:
-MD5
-SHA-1
-SHA-224
-SHA-256
-SHA-512
+-MD5
+-SHA-1
+-SHA-224
+-SHA-256
+-SHA-512
 You will need:
-Python 3.8
+-Python 3.8
-hashlib
-termcolor
+-hashlib
+-termcolor
+I am just a beginner, feedback is appreciated